dev0cloo/dev0cloo/README.md

 - :telescope: I’m working as a Web Developer and a Smart Contract Engineer contributing to both the centralised and decentralised web.

-- :seedling: Exploring Artificial Intelligence and Machine learning.
+- :seedling: Exploring Artificial Intelligence and Machine learning :robot:

-- :zap: In my free time, you will find me speedcubing and practicing magic✨
+- :zap: In my free time, you will find me on CodeWars:crossed_swords: